hyperledger-archives/grid-docs/community/index.md

   feature proposals and work in progress.

 * [Track issues]({% link community/issue_tracking.md %}):
-  We use JIRA to track issues and report defects.
+  We use Github Projects to track issues and report defects.

 * [Contribute]({% link community/contributing.md %}):
   We welcome contributions to Hyperledger Grid, including bug reports, features